I went on a cruise.

 Now there’s something I never thought I would say/write.

 Whilst I have always loved travelling (if you couldn’t already tell after reading Honestly, Is Travelling In Your 20’s Really Worth It?), I never really gave crusing a second thought.
 For me a holidays correlated with planes, trains and everything in between, bar boats.

-I suprised myself in agreeing to book a quick little getaway with my partner on the Pacific Jewel, and at the other side of the trip, and I readily await my next cruising experience (and when that time comes, I will be sure to return to this post as a refresher).
+I suprised myself in agreeing to book a quick little getaway on the Pacific Jewel, and at the other side of the trip, and I readily await my next cruising experience (and when that time comes, I will be sure to return to this post as a refresher).

 1.Calculate your expenses using the cost-per-day method

 When determining what cruise to book, calculate the cost per-day expenses.

 Whilst it may seem daunting to shell out hundreds of dollars for a few days of excitement, when you break down the daily costs and what those funds include, the value of the cruise really speaks for itself.

 Sidenote: Seems that the ‘cost-per-wear‘ ideology is trickling into other areas of daily life!